 This stretch of coastline is known for its safe beaches and tidal pools the most child friendly beaches are Boulders Beach, St James, Fish Hoek, Kommetjie, Kalk Bay and Glencairn.

+Butterfly World is located near Klapmuts, off the N1 towards Paarl.
 A neat stopover on the highway between the Stellenbosch and Paarl wine routes.
-It’s an enclosed garden where the butterflies fly freely amongst the water features and exotic plants.
+It’s an enclosed tropical garden where the butterflies fly freely amongst the water features and exotic plants.